 Among the patients randomized, 65% were female, the median age was 61 years, the baseline ECOG performance status was 0 (39%) or 1 (61%), 26% were Caucasian and 72% were Asian.
 The majority of the patients had a tumor sample with an EGFR mutation categorized by the CTA as either exon 19 deletion (49%) or exon 21 L858R substitution (40%), while the remaining 11% had other mutations.

 A statistically significant improvement in PFS as determined by the IRC was demonstrated for patients randomized to Gilotrif compared with those randomized to chemotherapy.
 See Table 3 and Figure 1.
-There was no statistically significant difference for overall survival between the treatment arms at the interim analysis conducted at 84% of the planned events for the final analysis.
+There was no statistically significant difference for overall survival between the treatment arms at the final pre-planned analysis.

 |*Stratified by EGFR mutation status and race.